CopperSpice API 1.8.2

 static

-Returns the QDate represented by the str, using the format given, or an invalid date if the string can not be parsed.
+Returns the QDate represented by the str using the format given.
+If the string does not represent a valid date then QDate will be set to an invalid date.

-For Qt::TextDate it is recommended you use the English short month names (e.g. "Jan").
-Although localized month names can also be used they depend on the user's locale settings.
+If the format is Qt::TextDate then use the English short month names in the passed str.
+Localized month names can also be used depending on the user's locale settings.

 void QDate::getDate ( int * year,